 Finding the resources and support for getting it done

-Improving the quality of housing often involves policy change, always involves money, and takes the cooperation of a large number of people.
-The basic ingredients, which we’ll discuss in much greater detail in the last part of this section are the commitment of the community and government; incentives for and limitations on developers; advocacy; and the involvement of everyone concerned, from developers to potential or actual residents of improved housing.
+Improving the quality of housing often involves policy change, money, and cooperation of a large number of people.
+The basic ingredients, which we’ll discuss in much greater detail in the last part of this section, are the commitment of the community and government; incentives for and limitations on developers; advocacy; and the involvement of everyone concerned, from developers to potential or actual residents of improved housing.

 Why improve the quality of housing?

-Everyone wants to live in better housing.
-It’s the reason homeowners “buy up” to bigger and better houses as they become more affluent, and the reason renters think about becoming homeowners.
+Most people would like to live in bigger or better housing.
+It’s the reason homeowners “buy up” as they become more affluent, and the reason renters think about becoming homeowners.
 Furthermore, improving housing is almost always seen as a positive by the community, and makes a huge difference in the lives of people who can move out of an unsafe, deteriorating apartment into a clean, safe, well-maintained one.
 There are, in fact, a large number of specific reasons for improving the quality of housing, a few of which are:

 - It adds to the physical and social attractiveness of the area.
 Better housing looks better, and makes people feel good about moving into the area.

 - It increases property values.
 This is good for homeowners – who typically have more of their net worth tied up in their home than anywhere else – for developers, who stand to gain more from their investment, and for the community, which increases its tax base, and can therefore offer more services.